 We know that it’s one thing making sure that you have enough batteries for every gadget and gizmo, but what about the ones that you didn’t buy?

-It has recently come to light that button batteries can cause real fatalities.
+Button batteries can cause real fatalities.
 And quick.

 Worryingly, this is something that not many people even know about.